akarimp/ScientiMate/docs/2_Getting_Started_Matlab.rst

 Operating System
 ----------------

-This code can be run on Windows, Mac and Linux.
+This code can be run on Microsoft Windows, Mac and Linux.
 However, make sure any given path is compatible with a running operating system.
-In particular, “\\” is used in Windows path, while “/” is used in Mac or Linux path.
-For example, if a path is “C:\\” on Windows machine, it would be “C:/” on Mac or Linux.
+In particular, "\\" is used in Windows path, while "/" is used in Mac or Linux path.
+For example, if a path is "C:\\" on Windows machine, it would be "C:/" on Mac or Linux.

 Required Programing Language
 ----------------------------

-The MATLAB version of this toolbox can be run by using MATLAB (https://www.mathworks.com) or GNU Octave (https://www.gnu.org/software/octave).
+The MATLAB version of this library can be run by using MATLAB (https://www.mathworks.com) or GNU Octave (https://octave.org).

 Required Package for MATLAB